RobTheThief/ci-4-blugold/README.md

   - #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily create an account and log in.
+    1. As a First Time Visitor, I want to easily create an account and log in so that I can update fuel station prices.
-    2. As a First Time Visitor, I want to be able to find the cheapest fuel prices in a given area without needing to login.
+    2. As a First Time Visitor, I want to be able to find the cheapest fuel prices in a given area without needing to login so that I know where the cheapest fuel can be bought.
-    3. As a First Time Visitor, I want to be able to easily visualize the the cheapest prices on a map.
+    3. As a First Time Visitor, I want to be able to easily visualize fules prices on a map to find the cheapest one.

   - #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to be able to log in and update fuel station the prices.
+    1. As a Returning Visitor, I want to be able to log in to be able to update fuel station the prices.
-    2. As a Returning Visitor, I want to be able to edit my account information.
+    2. As a Returning Visitor, I want to be able to edit my account information to keep it up to date.
-    3. As a Returning Visitor, I want to find contact information about the developer.
+    3. As a Returning Visitor, I want to find contact information about the developer to give feedback or make inquiries.

 - ### Design
   - #### Colour Scheme